How Much Does it Cost to Trademark a Phrase

 If you don’t use your phrase or slogan within six months, you can request an extension for $125 per class.
 Subsequent extensions (up to five, total) must be filed prior to a previous extension’s expiration.

 Trademarking a phrase doesn’t grant permanent rights to its exclusive use.
 You must file maintenance documents – which include additional fees – throughout the life of its use.
-Between five and six years after registration, you must file a Section 8 along with a fee of $125.
+Between five and six years after registration, you must file a Section 8.
 This attests to the fact that you’re either still using your mark commercially or have an acceptable reason for not doing so.
-At this time you should also file a Section 15 Declaration for incontestability which is $200 per class.
+At this time you should also file a Section 15 Declaration for incontestability.

 Between nine and ten years following registration, you’ll need to submit a Section 9 renewal in addition to your required Section 8.
-This is a combined renewal, and the two submitted together require a fee of $425 per class.
 You’ll need to file renewals and pay the fees every ten years after this point.

 How to Trademark a Phrase